 The 12.5mm moisture resistant plasterboard will provide additional fire protection but is not considered in the fire resistance performance.
-The composite deck compartment floor is suitable for buildings of purpose class 2(a) and all other purpose classes to which this certificate relates (2(b), 3, 4(a)) and (a)
+The composite deck compartment floor is suitable for buildings of purpose class 2(a) and all other purpose classes to which this certificate relates (2(b), 3, 4(a) and 5).

-The composite deck compartment floor has not been assessed for use for purpose groups 1(a), 1(b) and 1(d) of TGD B Fire Safety Dwelling Houses Volume 2 of Building Regulations.
+The composite deck compartment floor has not been assessed for use for purpose groups 1(a), 1(b) and 1(d) of TGD B Fire Safety Dwelling Houses Volume 2 of Building Regulations 1997 to 2017.

 All electrical and ventilation services are installed to the underside of the deck.
-The fire stopping of holes in the composite deck floor slab to accommodate pipes passing through a compartment floor (unless the pipe is in a protected shaft) should comply with Section 3.4.2 of the TGD to Part B 2006 of the Building Regulations.
+The fire stopping of holes in the composite deck floor slab to accommodate pipes passing through a compartment floor (unless the pipe is in a protected shaft) should comply with Section 3.4.2 of the TGD to Part B 2006 of the Building Regulations 1997 to 2017.